+3.3.1 General requirements

-- 3.3.1 A person other than a company or an individual should keep records and books of accounts including a cash book, a sales ledger, a purchases ledger and a general ledger.
-The type of books that should be kept will depend on the nature and the size of the business.
-These books of accounts should be written up at regular intervals.
+A person should keep records including a cash book, a sales ledger, a purchases ledger and a general ledger.
+The type of books of account that should be kept will depend on the nature and the size of the business or activity.
+The following requirements should be complied with:

+A. The books of account should be written up at regular intervals.
 Appropriate entries for each transaction should be recorded as soon as possible (in any case not later than 60 days after the transaction).

-Supporting documents such as invoices, bank statements, pay-in slips, cheque butts, receipts for - payments, payroll records and copies of receipts issued should be retained.
+B. Supporting documents such as invoices, bank

+statements, pay-in slips, cheque butts, receipts for payments, payroll records and copies of receipts issued should be retained.

+C. Receipts issued should be serially numbered.
 Where the gross takings for a year exceeds RM150,000 from the sale of goods or RM100,000 from the performance of services, receipts issued must be serially numbered.

+D. A valuation of the stock in trade or work in progress should be made at the end of each accounting period and the appropriate records maintained

+3.3.2 Sufficiency of records

-A valuation of the stock in trade should be made at the end of the accounting period and the appropriate records maintained. - 3.3.2 These books and other records in manual or electronic form should be sufficient to explain the transactions and to enable a true and fair profit and loss account or income and expenditure account and a balance sheet to be prepared.
+These books and other records in manual or electronic form should be sufficient to explain the transactions and to enable a true and fair profit and loss account or income and expenditure account and a balance sheet to be prepared.

+3.3.3 Records maintained in electronic form

-- 3.3.3 If computers are used to record the transactions, original source documents such as invoices and receipts should be retained.
+If computers are used to record the transactions, original source documents such as invoices and receipts should be retained.
 Where the original documents are in electronic form, the documents can be retained in such form.
+The system documentation including the accounting manual, chart and code of accounts kept by the person should be maintained.

+3.3.4 Place for keeping records

-The system documentation including the accounting manual, chart and code of accounts kept by the person should be maintained. - 3.3.4 Records and books of accounts should be kept at the office premises of the person in Malaysia.
-If the records and books of accounts for operations outside Malaysia are kept outside Malaysia, the records and books of accounts should be produced at the office premises of the person in Malaysia, when requested by the Director General. - 3.3.5 Records and books of accounts are to be retained for at least six years from the end of the calendar year in which the accounts are closed.
-Where there is an appeal against an assessment, the relevant records and books of accounts are to be retained until the appeal is finally determined. - 3.3.6 Records and books of accounts should be written in the national language or the English language.
+Records and books of accounts should be kept at the office premises of the person in Malaysia.
+If the records and books of accounts for operations outside Malaysia are kept outside Malaysia, the records and books of accounts should be produced at the office premises of the person in Malaysia, when requested by the Director General.

+3.3.5 Period for keeping records

+Records and books of accounts are to be retained for at least six years from the end of the calendar year in which the accounts are closed.
+Where there is an appeal against an assessment, the relevant records and books of accounts are to be retained until the appeal is finally determined.

+3.3.6 Records to be kept in the national language or English

+Records and books of accounts should be written in the national language or the English language.
 If the records and books of accounts are written in a language other than the national language or English, a written translation is to be provided, at the expense of the person, when requested by the Director General.

-3.4 The Consequences if Sufficient Records Are Not Kept
+3.4 The Consequences if Sufficient Records Are Not Kep t